T. J. Tampa

-T. J. Tampa (born March 13, 2002) is an American professional football cornerback for the Baltimore Ravens of the National Football League (NFL).
+Marques "T. J." Tampa Jr. (born March 13, 2002) is an American professional football cornerback for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Iowa State Cyclones and was selected by the Ravens in the fourth round of the 2024 NFL draft.

 Early life

 Marques Tampa Jr. was born in Norristown, Pennsylvania and moved to Jonesboro, Georgia at age three.
 At 15, he moved to St. Petersburg, Florida and attended Lakewood High School.
 In his high school career he played on both offense and defense.
 On offense he caught 67 passes for 1,323 yards and 15 touchdowns.
 On defense he tallied 33 tackles with nine being for a loss, four sacks, two pass deflections, an interception, a fumble recovery, and two forced fumbles.
 Tampa would decide to commit to play college football at Iowa State over schools such as Georgia, Maryland, Rutgers, Toledo, UCF, and South Florida.